Dave-team/Knowledge-base/Productivity.md

     - Heavy breathing

 ## Habits
+- We are our habits
+- Habits are the intersection between knowledge, skill and desire
+  - Knowledge: what to do and why
+  - Skill: how to do
+  - Desire: motivation, the want to do
 - Give yourself specific triggers to implement your new habits.
 E.g.: ‘when I get home, first thing is putting on running shoes and go for a run’.
 - Tell others about your new habit
 - Set up systems to take care of day to day tasks (e.g. eating the same every morning)
 - Set achievable goals to go into a flywheel - small wins are crucial
 - Reward yourself
+- Whatever is highest priority, that always gets done.
+If working out is highest priority, then I could never say I don’t have time.
+In the morning, I work out, and however long it takes is how long it takes.
+I do not start my day until I’ve worked out.
+I don’t care if the world is imploding and melting down, it can wait another thirty minutes until I’m done working out.

 ## Working from home
 - Take it easy in the morning.
 Exercise, read a book and have breakfast.
 This will get you in the right mood - you are trying to build a commute in your way as a way of getting ready for work